Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

-\end{theorem} \begin{remark} Analytically the study of the Laplace transform of $\zeta_0$ lies into that of the second order differential equation \eqref{eigenvalueG}, in a more probabilistic fashion, the identity \eqref{extinctiontimeZ} ensures that the time of extinction of the LCSBP started from $z$ has the same law as the time of explosion of the diffusion $V$ started from an independent exponential variable with parameter $z$.
-The problem of studying $\zeta_0$ is thus transfered into the study of $T_\infty$, see e.g. Karatzas and Ruf \cite{zbMATH06566373} for a recent account about explosion times of diffusions. \end{remark} \begin{remark} Extinction of LCSBPs has been studied in \cite{MR2134113} under a log-moment assumption, called $(L)$, on the Lévy measure $\pi$: $\int^{\infty}\log(h)\pi(\ddr h)<\infty$.
+\end{theorem} \begin{remark} The Laplace transform of $\zeta_0$ can be studied via the second order differential equation \eqref{eigenvalueG}.
+In a more probabilistic fashion, the identity \eqref{extinctiontimeZ} ensures that the time of extinction of the LCSBP started from $z$ has the same law as the time of explosion of the diffusion $V$ started from an independent exponential variable with parameter $z$.
+The problem of studying $\zeta_0$ is thus transfered into the study of $T_\infty$. \end{remark} \begin{remark} Extinction of LCSBPs has been studied in \cite{MR2134113} under a log-moment assumption, called $(L)$, on the Lévy measure $\pi$: $\int^{\infty}\log(h)\pi(\ddr h)<\infty$.
 Lambert has found, amongst other things, a representation of the Laplace transform of the extinction time in terms of the implicit solution of a certain non-homogeneous Riccati equation, see \cite[Theorem 3.9]{MR2134113}.
 Note that $\underset{x\rightarrow 0+}{\lim} Q(x)<\infty$ if and only if the assumption $(L)$ holds, see \cite[Proposition 3.13]{MR3940763}.
 In this case, we can easily check that the condition for $\mathbb{E}_z(\zeta_0)$ to be finite holds.
-Moreover \eqref{meanextinction} agrees with Equation (9) in \cite[Theorem 3.9]{MR2134113}, where the parameter of competition is $c$ instead of our $c/2$. \end{remark} In the next theorem we study the first explosion time of the LCSBP.
+Moreover \eqref{meanextinction} agrees with Equation (9) in \cite[Theorem 3.9]{MR2134113}, where the parameter of competition is $c$ instead of our $c/2$. \end{remark} In the next theorem we study $\zeta_\infty$, the first explosion time of the LCSBP.